dokc/how-to-dok/resources/How_do_I_run_an_Argo_Workflow_on_K3S.md

 **:white_check_mark: Step 2: Getting logs of our workflow**

-   Replace `@latest` with the name of your workflow.
-For eg. in my case its `hello-world-xpc6d`
+   Here, `@latest` tag refers to the recent or the last submitted workflow.
+You can also replace `@latest` with the name of your workflow.
+For eg. in my case the workflow name would be `hello-world-xpc6d`.

    ```sh
    argo list -n argo